Frequently Asked Questions

 For a DUI, you will need to provide 3 documents:

-- A copy of the citation of the evening in question or a copy of the police report
+A copy of the citation of the incident or a copy of the police report

 For non-driving charges please provide: